The HobbitHouse Ilustrated Glossary of Woodworking terms

 transverse load --- A force applied perpendicular to the plane of the longitudinal axis of a member.
 For example, if a plank were laid across a puddle and supported only on the ends, then someone standing in the middle of the plank would be exerting a transverse downward load on the plank.

 tread --- The horizontal part of a stair step; the part that is stepped (tread) on.
-The tread is normally supported by a stringer.
+The tread is normally supported by a stair stringer.

 tree --- What is a tree and what is a shrub?
-There's no really clear-cut definition that will satisfy everyone in all cases, but the American Forestry Association of the USDA has the following definition: a woody plant having one erect perennial stem or trunk at least 9.5 inches in circumference (3 inches in diameter) at 4.5 feet above the ground (DBH), a definitely formed crown of foliage, and a height of at least 13 feet.
+There's no really clear-cut definition that will satisfy everyone in all cases, but the American Forestry Association has the following definition: a woody plant having one erect perennial stem or trunk at least 9.5 inches in circumference (3 inches in diameter) at 4.5 feet above the ground (DBH), a definitely formed crown of foliage, and a height of at least 13 feet.

 tree farm --- A privately owned forest managed for profit.

 tree growth --- Since this is a glossary and not a textbook, the focus here is on a tree more than a couple of years old and does not start with the seed.
-In such a tree, there is the pith at the very heart (vertical axis) of the tree, then heartwood (which is sapwood that has died and undergone various changes), then sapwood (live cells that carry water up into the branches and leaves), then the cambium which is the one-cell thick layer that constantly divides itself during the growing season and creates both sapwood and bark, and then the bark itself, which is the outer, protective, layer of the tree.
+In such a tree, there is the pith at the very heart (vertical axis) of the tree, then heartwood (which is sapwood that has died and undergone various changes), then sapwood (live cells that carry water up into the branches and leaves), then the cambium which is the one cell thick layer that constantly divides itself during the growing season and creates both sapwood and bark, and then the bark itself, which is the outer, protective, layer of the tree.
 Bark has an inner, live, section called the phloem next to the cambium and a dead, outer, section.
 The sap in a tree is carried down from the leaves by the phloem.
 Among other things, the inside of the tree contains medullary rays which transport nutrients horizontally; these are labeled "wood rays" in the image below.
 During the course of a year, trees in all but the temperate zones of the world have a spurt of growth in the spring and early summer, called early growth (or spring growth), followed by slower growth in the late summer and early fall, called late growth (or summer growth) which together form one of the annual rings.

 tree trunk --- see trunk